-Refer to the unit wiring diagrams included with submittal drawings for fuse sizes and a schematic of the field connections which must be made by the installing (or electrical) contractor.
+Refer to the unit name plate for fuse sizes and a schematic of the field connections which must be made by the installing (or electrical) contractor.

 Consult the unit wiring diagram located on the inside of the compressor access panel to ensure proper electrical hookup.